ldv-klever/klever/docs/tutorial.rst

    Code coverage report for the unsafe error trace

-There is a code coverage statistics as well as a source tree on the left of the code coverage legend (:numref:`tutorial_unsafe_code_coverage_report_statistics`).
+There is code coverage statistics as well as a source tree on the left of the code coverage legend (:numref:`tutorial_unsafe_code_coverage_report_statistics`).
 You can click on names of directories and source files to reveal corresponding statistics and to show code coverage for these source files (:numref:`tutorial_opening_source_file_code_coverage_page`).